kathiravankb13/Module-6/METHOD OVERRIDING.md

 # Exp.No:26
 ## Method Overriding

 ---

 ### AIM
-To write a Python program to create a Parent class `Bird` and inherit two child classes `Sparrow` and `Ostrich` from the `Bird` class with the same method `flight()`.
-Create an object for each class and call the methods of the class which will print the name of the bird that is flying.
+To write a Python program to create a class  Player with two private attributes name and player number, change the value of the attributes  with getters and setters for both.

+class Player:
+    def __init__(self, name: str, player_number: int):
+        self.__name = name
+        self.__player_number = player_number

 ---